mpv-player/mpv/DOCS/man/options.rst

     :auto:        Detects the system settings and sets the title bar styling appropriately, either ultradark or mediumlight.

+``--macos-fs-animation-duration=<default|0-1000>``
+    Sets the fullscreen resize animation duration in ms (default: default).
+    The default value is slightly less than the system's animation duration (500ms) to prevent some problems when the end of an async animation happens at the same time as the end of the system wide fullscreen animation.
+Setting anything higher than 500ms will only prematurely cancel the resize animation after the system wide animation ended.
+The upper limit is still set at 1000ms since it's possible that Apple or the user changes the system defaults.
+Anything higher than 1000ms though seems too long and shouldn't be set anyway.
+    OS X and cocoa-cb only

 ``--android-surface-size=<WxH>``
     Set dimensions of the rendering surface used by the Android gpu context.
     Needs to be set by the embedding application if the dimensions change during